Shuppin/sap/README.md

 ## Quick start

 There is an [**online playground**](https://shuppin.github.io/sap/) available if you want try out the language without installing anything.
-You can also install the `sap` command line tool to run SAP programs locally.
-You can install it using [Cargo]:
+To run SAP programs locally, you can install the `sap` command line tool using [Cargo]:

 ```sh
 cargo install sap-cli